mikedkelly/mikedkelly.github.io/docs/_sections/about-me.md

 <h1 align="left">TenFold</h1>
 <div class="mike">
 <b>Director of Training: Nov 1999 – Jul 2006</b><br>
-Strategized, planed, and delivered all aspects of training and change management to customers and company.
+Strategized, planned, and delivered all aspects of training and change management to customers and company.
 Responsible for running a profitable training and change management division.
 Developed, managed, and delivered enterprise applications development curriculum.</div></p>